Breadcrumbs

 rejectable

-Determines whether the process can be rejected by the recipient.
-A rejected operation is no longer considered active.
+Defines whether the process can be rejected by the recipient.
+If a process is rejected, it is no longer considered active and cannot be accessed again via the URL.

 boolean